dev4press/gd-bbpress-tools/readme.txt

 This happens because quoting can only take rendered HTML as is, and when saved, bbPress will remove some HTML elements based on the user role.
 [GD bbPress Toolbox Pro](https://plugins.dev4press.com/gd-bbpress-toolbox/) plugin includes additional features that expand the allowed HTML elements for all roles, and that solves this quote problem.

 == Upgrade Notice ==
+= 3.5 =
+Few updates and improvements.

 = 3.4 =
 Various updates and improvements.
 Several bug fixes.

 == Changelog ==
+= 3.5 (2024.04.28) =
+* New directive `Requires Plugin` added into main plugin file
+* New System requirements: PHP 7.4 or newer
+* New System requirements: WordPress 5.8 or newer
+* New plugin fully tested with WordPress up to 6.5
+* New plugin fully tested with PHP 8.3
+* Updated code style and translation formatting
+* Updated main plugin JavaScript library

 = 3.4.1 (2023.07.15) =
 * Updated main plugin POT file to include few missing strings
 * Fixed the translation domain name in the main plugin file header